Dan Evans (rugby union)

-Daniel Evans (born 15 November 1988) is a Welsh rugby union player who plays as a full-back.
+Daniel Evans (born 15 November 1988) is a former Welsh rugby union player who played as a full-back.

 Career

 Evans was part of the Scarlets U16 team that formed part of an age grade clean sweep for the region in the inaugural season of the Reebok Regional Championships, and was part of the Scarlets U18 team that lost to the Ospreys in the U18 Final the following season.
 During the 2006–07 season, Evans turned out for the Scarlets U20 at fullback as they finished third in the Championship.

 Evans was a regular performer for Llanelli RFC scoring a try in the Welsh Cup quarter-final against Pontypridd as Llanelli knocked the holders out to make their way through to the semi-finals.

 In the following season, he was man-of-the-match in the Scarlets' 26–24 defeat of London Irish away, scoring a try that many believed would put him in the frame for a Wales recall in the Autumn.
 However, he missed out on selection, and again in the 2010 Six Nations.

 In May 2012 Evans joined Newport Gwent Dragons Evans joined the Ospreys for the 2014–15 season.

 Evans is a fluent Welsh speaker.